Matthew Goode Shares Details About The Upcoming ‘Downton Abbey’ Film

 “[I] can’t speak about it.
 I can’t give any plot away.
 I’m in it… It’s a very brilliant new story, the cast has got bigger, I won’t tell you who’s in it.
 But there’s a lot of great new faces,” Goode said.
 When asked if fans would be disappointed with the storyline for the film, Goode said “I don’t think so.
 How can you be disappointed if it’s back?”

 In another interview about the series, Goode said that his character, Henry Talbot, would only be featured in a portion of the film at the end.
 Actors Geraldine James, Tuppence Middleton, David Haig, and Simon Jones will also return for the film.
-The show’s star, Michelle Dockery who plays Lady Mary, will also return to the show.
+The show’s star, Michelle Dockery, who plays Lady Mary, will also return to the show.
 The actress posted a photo to her Instagram of the set.

 Actor Hugh Bonneville, who stars as Lord Grantham in the show, also spoke about the film adaption of the television show.